rubocode/frontier.nvim/doc/design/strategy.md

 my abstraction in one file.
 I wanted to deal with the problem in a more intuitive modular style.
 We are _unix_ programmers after all.
-We use focused tools and piping instead of creating bloated monoliths.
 We prefer specialized distributed intelligence over complex and unwieldy centralized intelligence.
+We use focused tools and piping (in essence, specialized smaller functions and interfaces) instead of bloated monoliths (huge long functions dealing with too many shared variables inside in one scope).
+This is the differece between a nuanced and balanced approach versus a brute force approach.
+You are in such a hurry and have no time to contemplate the fitting abstractions.

 I started by creating a handful of folders and less than a dozen files inside each folder.